MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/turn-off-telemetry.md

 Use the following procedure:

 1. On the SPF server, Set the value of the "DiagnosticAndUsageDataEnabled" registry subkey under `HKEY_LOCAL_MACHINE\Software\Microsoft\Service Provider Foundation` to 0.
-If the registry key is not present, then create the key with the name `DiagnosticAndUsageDataEnabled` and set the value to 0.
+If the registry key isn't present, then create the key with the name `DiagnosticAndUsageDataEnabled` and set the value to 0.

    - To create a new Registry Key, under `HKEY_LOCAL_MACHINE\Software\Microsoft\Service Provider Foundation`,  right-click, and select **New** > **DWORD (32-bit) Value** as shown below: